NuniTelo/easybuttons-hover/README.md

-# L.EasyButton - EDITED FROM : https://github.com/CliffCloud/Leaflet.EasyButton
+# L.EasyButton - Edited from : https://github.com/CliffCloud/Leaflet.EasyButton

 The easiest way to add buttons with Leaflet &mdash; so simple it fits in a gif: